The Human Rights Campaign recently released the 2022 Municipal Equality Index, and Indianapolis is on the list. How did we score?

 Based on these criteria, Indianapolis earned a score of 80 out of 100.
-Not too shabby.
-Here’s a breakdown of how we got here… and how we can go even further.
+In case you missed it, that’s the same as last year’s score.
+Here’s a breakdown of how we got here… and how that score might change.

 Non-discrimination laws